Philadelphia Aggravated Assault Attorney

 Aggravated assault charges are serious felony offenses requiring a staunch and dedicated advocate at your side

 Assault charges in Pennsylvania are classified as either simple assault or aggravated assault.
 By far the more serious of the two types is aggravated assault, for which you could be sentenced to serve up to 20 years in prison if you are convicted.
-The respected Philadelphia aggravated assault attorneys at the Law Offices of Michael T. van der Veen have earned a notable reputation as the toughest, most aggressive legal advocates in Philadelphia.
+The respected Philadelphia aggravated assault attorneys at van der Veen, O’Neill, Hartshorn, and Levin have earned a notable reputation as the toughest, most aggressive legal advocates in Philadelphia.

 Savvy legal counsel when the stakes are high